lodash/lodash/.github/CONTRIBUTING.md

 Feature requests are always welcome.
 They should be submitted in the [issue tracker](https://github.com/lodash/lodash/issues), with a description of the expected behavior & use case, where they’ll remain closed until sufficient interest has been shown by the community.
 Before submitting a request, please search for similar ones in the
 [closed issues](https://github.com/lodash/lodash/issues?q=is%3Aissue+is%3Aclosed+label%3Aenhancement).
+If you find a closed issue for your feature request you are encouraged to :+1: it to show your support.

 ## Pull Requests